Kirtan: The Yoga Of Sound

 What does it do?

 Devotional Kirtan helps to open your heart and release any energetic and emotional blockages in the body.
 Chanting is a beautiful and powerful way to help bring us back into balance by using sacred mantras and the voice to express and release.
 This isnt about having a beautiful singing voice, but rather about a transmission and expression of divine energy: whatever that may look like for you.
 Using the voice allows us to be more fully ourselves and to express and voice that through sound that we might not otherwise feel able to.
 It also is a powerful way to regulate the nervous system and to help bring people together in community.
-Kirtan can be incredibly uplifting, joyful and deeply expansive.
+Kirtan can be incredibly uplifting, joyful and deeply expansive and can help you to find your authentic voice.

 Join Me For Kirtan